-Funded by the Centers for Disease Control and Prevention (CDC) Division of Adolescent and School Health (DASH) and administered through the Office of Student Health Services, Promoting Adolescent Student Health (PASH) is a five-year grant (formerly known as Project ARREST) that helps reduce youth risk behaviors that lead to unintended pregnancy, STDs, and HIV through education and programming in three focus areas:
+PASH is a five-year grant funded by the Centers for Disease Control and Prevention (CDC) Division of Adolescent and School Health (DASH) and administered through the Office of Student Health Services.
+Formerly known as Project ARREST, PASH helps reduce youth risk behaviors that lead to unintended pregnancy, STDs, and HIV through education and programming in three focus areas:

-The program started in SY 2018-19 and provides access to evidence-based curriculum, technical assistance, workshops, and professional development to schools on topics such as HIV/AIDS prevention, safer sex, LGBTQ+ support, healthy relationships, and peer mediation.
-PASH program staff work closely with health teachers, nurses, school climate personnel, and external partner organizations such as the Mazzoni Center and ACCESS Matters Health Resource Centers to provide additional workshops, sexual health services, and counseling.
+The program started in 2018-19 and provides access to evidence-based curriculum, technical assistance, workshops, and professional development on topics such as HIV/AIDS prevention, safer sex, LGBTQ+ support, healthy relationships, and peer mediation.
+PASH program staff work closely with health teachers, nurses, school climate personnel, and external partner organizations (including the Mazzoni Center and ACCESS Matters Health Resource Centers) to provide additional workshops, sexual health services, and counseling.

 As the external evaluator for the PASH project, each school year, the Office of Research and Evaluation (ORE):

 - Administers satisfaction surveys,